-The Consumer Conference Board created the Index in 1967.
-The number compares the most recent month's confidence to 1985.
-That year, the Index was 100 exactly.
-If the most recent Index is above 100, then consumers are more confident than they were in 1985.
-If it's below 100, they are less confident than during the Reagan Administration.
+The Conference Board created the index in 1967.
+The current number compares the most recent month's confidence to what it was in 1985.
+That year, the index was 100 exactly.
+If the most recent index is above 100, then consumers are more confident than they were in 1985.
+If it's below 100, they are less confident than during that time.

 - How would you rate the present business conditions?

 - What would you say about available jobs in your area right now?

 For April 2022, this index was 152.6, down from 153.8 in March.

 The Expectations Index reports on respondents' predictions for business conditions and available jobs six months from now.
 It also measures whether those surveyed think their incomes will be higher, lower, or about the same in six months.

 For April 2022, this index was 77.2, up from 76.7 in March.

 The most popular is the Consumer Confidence Index.
 It is a composite of the two other indexes.
 For April 2022, it was 107.3, slightly down from 107.6 in March.